For an overview of the standard and FastTrack ADR Program application processes, please reference the ADR Forms Checklist:

 Step 1 – Project Screening and Enrollment:

-To place your project in the queue to be processed, please email the following form to firstname.lastname@example.org:
+To place your project in the queue, please email to email@example.com the application form:

 Step 2 – Facility Audit:

 The facility audit (conducted onsite and/or remotely) and audit report are normally completed by your vendor.
-If you are not working with a vendor, the ADR Team is available to assist with conducting the audit and completing the audit report.
-(Note: The project will maintain its place in line as long as the audit report is submitted within two weeks of the Program Application.)
-There is still no obligation at this stage.
+If you are not working with a vendor, the ADR Program Team is available to assist with conducting the audit and completing the audit report.

 Guidelines for the audit report document, and minimum information required, can be found here:

-- For retail and office facilities under 499 kW peak demand
+- Retail and office facilities 499 kW or less average summer peak demand and apply through FastTrack

-After the audit report is submitted, it is reviewed by the ADR Technical Team consisting of Energy Solutions and ASWB Engineering.
-The ADR Technical Team may request additional clarifying information and data to assist in the review of the standard application audit report.
-Following the review, the ADR Technical Team may adjust the kW load shed in the standard application audit report, based on the additional data collected.
-For the FastTrack Calculation Form, no adjustments are required, since the load shed strategies are prescribed and kW load shed estimates are pre-approved by ADR Technical Team.
+There is still no obligation at this step!
+After the audit report or project proposal is submitted, it is reviewed by the ADR Program Team.
+The ADR Program Team may request additional clarifying information and data during the audit review.
+The ADR Program Team may adjust the kW load shed based on the additional data collected.

 Step 3 – Incentive Reservation:

-PG&E reviews the application information and approves the project, which reserves the incentive funding.
-You will receive an email confirmation of this approval from the ADR Team and can begin installation of the DR measures.
+PG&E reviews the application package, reserves the incentives, and assigns an application number to your project.
+Once you receive an email confirmation of project approval from the ADR Program Team, you can begin installation of the DR measures.

 Step 4 – Project Inspection:

-Once commissioning is complete and installed equipment is operational, an ADR Team member schedules an inspection with the Participant and facility site manager at a time convenient for the Participant.
-The entire inspection typically takes one to three hours.
-The ADR Team completes an Installation and Verification Report.
+Next, an ADR Team member schedules an inspection with the Participant and facility site manager at a time convenient for the Participant.
+The entire inspection typically takes two to four hours.
+The ADR Team completes an Inspection and Verification Report.

 Step 5 – First Incentive Payment (60% of Total Incentive):